-The proposed sale of the Africa Collection at The World Museum in Rotterdam, the Netherlands has sparked some interesting debates in Dutch media lately.
+The proposed sale of the Africa Collection at The World Museum (Wereldmuseum) in Rotterdam, has sparked some interesting debates in Dutch media lately.
 Unfortunately some important questions and issues around this sale are not being discussed.
 Since the Dutch government is cutting the arts and the culture budget heavily, the museum has planned to sell the Africa collection to private collectors and to focus solely on Asia and Oceania in the future.
 Through the sale the museum hopes to generate a small sum of 60 million euro and be independent from government subsidies.
-The Netherlands seems to be the only country in the world that has capitalised heritage through proposing such a sale.
+The Netherlands seems to be the only country in the world that has capitalized heritage through proposing such a sale.

 African museums, Dutch ethnology museums and the Dutch Cultural Council have been strongly opposed to the proposed sale.
 The Dutch newspaper NRC reported that director Stanley Bremner is tired of all the (international) critique: “The Netherlands is obviously not ready yet for this modern form of museum management.”
 Contradicting messages on the proposed sale reached the Dutch media.
-At first it seemed like the municipality would agree with the sale but only a few days later the municipality, who owns the collection, decided to postpone its final decision.
+At first it seemed like the municipality would agree to the sale but only a few days later Rotterdam, which owns the collection, decided to postpone its final decision.
 The municipality will discuss how to handle the advise from the Dutch Cultural Council, who has advised that a Dutch core collection should be established.
 It is not clear if the Africa collection would fall under this new core collection but if it would, the collection would be protected.

 Dutch ethnological museums such as the Tropenmuseum in Amsterdam and The National Museum of Ethnology in Leiden do not appreciate Mr. Bremner’s modern form of museum management because the collection would disappear in the hands of private collectors.
 Instead the museums find that the collection should be protected as Dutch cultural heritage.
 Other reasons why critics believe the collection should not be sold relate to history of the Dutch in Africa.
 Experts state that the objects bear witness to the history of the so-called ‘expansion of Dutch activities’ in Africa.
 Most of this ‘Dutch activity’ in Africa was concentrated in three regions: Ghana, South Africa and Congo.
 These ‘activities’ undertaken by the Dutch inform, alongside with some Christian converting practices, the meaning and history of the Africa collection.
 For instance, the relationship between Ghana and the Netherlands goes back for around 400 years: during the Trans-Atlantic Slave Trade, the Dutch had captured Elmina from the Portuguese on the Gold Coast in Ghana, which became the Dutch headquarters for slave trade until the British seized it.